Effective generation for foliated surfaces: results and applications: Introduction

-Our first main result is to prove the existence of the MMP for divisors of the form $K_{\cal F}+\epsilon K_X$ where $0<\epsilon \ll 1$.
-While the existence of the MMP for $K_X$ is classical and the MMP for $K_{\cal F}$ is well known,~\cite{McQuillan08}, it is not a priori clear that this implies that one can run a $K_{\cal F}+\epsilon K_X$-MMP.
-Moreover, even if one knows how to run such an MMP it is not clear how to bound the singularities of the foliation and variety on the minimal model.
+Our first main result is the proof of the existence and termination of the MMP for divisors of the form $K_{\cal F}+\epsilon K_X$, for $0<\epsilon \ll 1$.
+While the existence (and termination) of the MMP for $K_X$ is classical and the MMP for $K_{\cal F}$ is well known,~\cite{McQuillan08}, it is not a priori clear that the sum of these results automatically implies that one can run a $(K_{\cal F}+\epsilon K_X)$-MMP.
+Moreover, even assuming that it was possible to run such MMP, it is not a priori clear how to bound the singularities of the foliation and variety on the minimal model.